freealise/freealise/synth/README.md

 formants <-> chord by octave transposition (are similar by sound, not only visually on different scales)

+harmonic ruler from chinese mat to draw spectrograms on copy paper (or several carpenter's pencils or kernels); notation with dot patterns scrolled vertically (~piano roll)
 harmonic ruler as stencil - count on calculator and draw
 marks on ruler from highest, collapse to one octave only
 (72 or 144mm - wallpaper in coat package), lower highlighted as bolder